A practical Zendesk developer guide for support leaders

 Bring in outside data for the full customer story

-One of the biggest time-sinks for support agents is toggling between different tabs to piece together a customer's history.
-The developer platform lets you pull data from your CRM, order history from an e-commerce platform, or subscription details from a billing system right into the agent's view in Zendesk.
+One of the biggest strengths of Zendesk is its ability to centralize information.
+The developer platform lets you pull data from your CRM, order history, or subscription details right into the agent's view in Zendesk.
 This gives your team all the context they need to solve problems faster.

 Build custom apps for your agents